 In result, the country saw a direct foreign investment of $100 Billion in 2015 where most came from Australia, Canada and China.
 The country also has stood up in many other prospects of business.
-New Zealand ranked at first spot in starting a business, registering a property and getting credit while it stood at third spot in dealing with construction permits.
+New Zealand ranked at first spot in starting a business, registering property and getting credit while it stood at the third spot in dealing with construction permits.
 It stood second in protecting minority investors while it stood at 9thspot in trading across borders.

 Now if you are interested to start a business in New Zealand then this country is perfect for you.
 Despite everything in favor of you, you still need some basic knowledge on how to start a business in New Zealand.
 This article will serve you as a guide.